kdm9/seqhax/README.md

 ======

 A seqtk-style toolkit for sequence analysis.
 By no means feature complete.
-In fact largely contains features other authors have not merged into their respective tools.
+In fact largely contains features other authors have not implemented in their respective tools.

 Installation